SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 Windows Hello for business / Microsoft Authenticator App / FIDO2 security keys (external security key or a key built into a device) are the passwordless solutions that integrate with Microsoft Entra ID.

 **Microsoft Entra External ID** manages all the ways you can securely interact with users outside your org.
 External users uses their own digital identity (like google or Facebook or another company), the external identity provider manages their identity, Microsoft Entra external ID manages the access to your apps.
 If the external person comes from another Microsoft Entra org in a B2B context, you can establish a mutual, two-way trust between the orgs for seamless collaboration.
-In case you want to give access to customer instead, you can leverage Azure AD B2C for identity and access management.

 ### Azure Conditional Access
 is a tool that Entra ID uses to allow/deny access to resources based on identity signals (who is the user, where is the user, what is the device that the user is using).
 Useful to protect the organizational assets.